pingcap/docs/dev/reference/tools/tidb-lightning/glossary.md

 Regardless of number of indices, every table is associated with exactly one index engine.

 TiDB Lightning processes multiple index engines concurrently.
 This is controlled by the `lightning.index-concurrency` setting.
-Since every table has exactly one index engine, this also configures the maximum number of tables to process in at the same time.
+Since every table has exactly one index engine, this also configures the maximum number of tables to process at the same time.

 ### Ingestion

 An operation which inserts the entire content of an [SST file](/dev/reference/tools/tidb-lightning/glossary.md#sst-file) into the RocksDB (TiKV) store.

-Ingestion is a very fast operation compared with inserting each KV pair one-by-one.
-This operation is the basis of speed of TiDB Lightning.
+Ingestion is a very fast operation compared with inserting KV pairs one by one.
+This operation is the determinant factor for the performance of TiDB Lightning.

 See [RocksDB's wiki page on Creating and Ingesting SST files](https://github.com/facebook/rocksdb/wiki/Creating-and-Ingesting-SST-files) for its technical details.